 1. The Best Automatic Ball Launcher for Big Dogs: iFetch Too Interactive Ball Launcher for Big Dogs

 iFetch is an award-winning, US-based innovative ball launcher company that has won a number of awards and praises from various pet magazines, pet expos, and pet shows.
-And iFetch Too Interactive Ball Launcher is their latest model designed for big dogs like German Shepherds.
+And the iFetch Too Interactive Ball Launcher (link to Amazon) is their latest model designed for big dogs like German Shepherds.
 It uses a standard size of 2.5″ tennis balls.
 With this 2.5″ tennis balls you can let your dog play on his own without worrying the balls will be swallowed and become lodged in his throat.

 In addition to bigger tennis balls, you can launch the balls to an even farther distance, ranging from 10 ft, 20 ft, and all the way up to 40 ft.
 Aside from the regular three distance settings, there is also an option to set the distance settings to “random” setting.
 This random setting will make the game even more fun for your dog since it keeps him to stay on his toes and keep guessing.